Jesus and the Sabbath

 The Lord ordained that the Sabbath should be a blessing, not a burden, and it is to man’s best interest and not to his harm to keep it.
 Humans should refrain from work that they may dedicate their time, their energies, and their thoughts to having a relationship with their heavenly Father.

-The religious leaders at Jesus’ time made the Sabbath a burden by their rigid and meaningless rules.
-For this reason, they objected to Jesus’ healing on the Sabbath.
-Sadly, some of the Rabbis would do for a dumb animal that which they would not do for a child of God (Matt.
-12:11, 12).
-And they will allow a man to suffer, but would save an animal from suffering—lest, financial loss result to the owner.
+The religious leaders at Christ’s time made the Sabbath a burden by their rigid and meaningless rules.
+For this reason, they objected to His healing on the Sabbath.
+Sadly, some of the Rabbis would do for a dumb animal that which they would not do for a child of God (Matthew 12:11, 12).
+They would allow a man to suffer, but would save an animal from suffering—lest, financial loss result to the owner.
 How could they place a lower value on human life than on the life of dumb animals?

 In His service,